 The federal government references LLCs as a "disregarded entity."
 This means that when you choose this particular business structure, you have to elect to be taxed by the IRS as either a partnership or a corporation (either as an S corp or C corp).
 Once this selection is made, the business calculates tax based on partnership or corporate tax rules for the IRS and then prepares an LLC return for the state in which they do business.

 Another large benefit is that LLCs are not subject to federal taxes.
-Instead, the profits and losses of the business are passed onto each owner, who then pays personal income taxes on that.
+Instead, profits and losses of the business are passed on to each owner, who then pays personal income taxes.
 This avoids double taxation and gives owners a better opportunity to keep as much of the profits as possible.

 Management of the business is another key benefit.
 The business can either be member-managed, which means the day-to-day responsibilities are handled by the owners themselves, or manager-managed, meaning the owners bring in someone from the outside to handle the daily needs of the business.

 As indicated, a key point to consider is the higher self-employment tax owners are subjected to, and that in many states, the types of businesses that can be formed via LLC are restricted.
 Many states prohibit businesses in the financial services industry from forming an LLC.

 For those who want to go this route, establishing an LLC can be done by following a few key steps.
 Generally, you'll need to choose the name for your business (several states offer a way to determine if the name is available), file the articles or organization, create an operating agreement, and get the right licenses and permits.